 You don’t need to make a music video to accompany your application—though one of our business designers did.
 Sparkle comes in many forms.
 I often witness this sparkle when an applicant gives a glimpse of her authentic self, or talks with conviction about her passions.
 One of our interaction designers has a side hustle of operating a pin club through collaborations with artists and nonprofits.
 A partnerships associate on our Health XO team creates handmade jewelry .

 Your sparkle doesn’t have to be related to work.
 You could be incredibly passionate about New York City pizza and buffalo wings (like our Amplify portfolio manager), but if that’s what lights you up, tell me all about it.
 I may even reciprocate by telling you about my love of creating handcrafted cocktails.
 Empathy is the foundation of human-centered design.
 People who are willing to share their passion openly aren’t afraid to be their most authentic selves, which creates openings for real human connection through the interview process and beyond.

 Now you know what I’m looking for when you apply to join IDEO.org.
-If you’re planning on throwing your hat in the ring for one of our open positions in New York or San Francisco, I can’t wait to meet you.
+If you’re planning on throwing your hat in the ring for one of our open positions in New York, Nairobi, or San Francisco, I can’t wait to meet you.
 And, if you turn out to be the interaction designer, technologist, or design lead our team’s been looking for, then recruiting is just the first step.
 Along with my colleagues on the talent team, I’ll be here to help introduce you to IDEO.org’s culture and chart your professional growth.
 And if you’re lucky, I may even pour you a cocktail or two.